Spring Heeled Jack (band): Breakup and the death of Dave Karcich

-Shortly after being dropped by their label, Dave Karcich decided to leave the band in pursuit of creating new music.
+Shortly after the closure of Ignition, Dave Karcich left the band in pursuit of creating new music.
 On December 30, 1999, he played what was intended to be his final show with the band, in Plainview, Long Island.
 However, the band was unsuccessful in their search for a replacement drummer by the time their next performance came about at Rutgers University in New Jersey and Karcich returned to play drums with the band again.
 After this show, the band announced their intent to go on hiatus.
 Their long-term goal was to continue recording music and playing shows together, without the constant need for extensive and expensive touring.
 In the meantime, they'd be free to pursue new bands and projects.
 They announced their final show which was held at Toad's Place in New Haven, Connecticut in May 2000.
 Karcich returned once again, but by the time the show was booked, Chris Rhodes had already become a full-time member of The Mighty Mighty Bosstones, who were already on tour.
 In his place, a microphone stand stood on stage with one of his shirts hanging from it.
 Earlier that same day, the Mighty Mighty Bosstones had recorded a performance on Late Show with David Letterman.
 The club aired the television show on a large projection screen as Spring Heeled Jack performed and when the Mighty Mighty Bosstones segment aired, interrupted the set in order to watch and call Rhodes via cellphone.
 Together, Spring Heeled Jack and the audience sang a variation of the Mighty Mighty Bosstones song "Where'd You Go", titled "Where Is Chris Rhodes", to him.

 Almost immediately, rumors about possible future reunion shows began to surface.
 The band's original plan to play the occasional live show and possibly record new material came to a halt on April 2, 2002, when Karcich suffered a sudden cerebral aneurysm and died three days later, at the age of 28.
 Eight months after his death, a tribute show was held at Toad's Place, in honor of Karcich with each band performing having had some prior connection to Karcich's life.
 The show ended with the reunion of Spring Heeled Jack.
 Dan Paternostro, Karcich's good friend from grade school, and Dave Sharma from the Skalars took his place during the performance.
 A raffle was held and bands such as The Pietasters, Less Than Jake and 2 Skinnee J's donated items with all proceeds being added to a scholarship fund in Karcich's name.
 By the end of the night, a total of $8,000 was collected for the fund.